The Shark HD520 is the largest CNC router offered by Next Wave CNC and is popular among woodworkers running small businesses.

-While there are several other 2x4 CNC routers, very few are dedicated for woodworking.
+While there are several other 2x4 CNC routers, very few are dedicated to woodworking.

 It offers you a cutting area of 25’’ x 50’’ with a maximum Z-axis travel of 7 inches.

-If you are planning to use HD520 with an enclosure, you will need a table slightly larger than the size of the enclosure that is 70" x 39".
+If you are planning to use HD520 with an enclosure, you will need a table slightly larger than the size of the enclosure, which is 70" x 39".

 The base frame of Shark HD520 is made of industrial-grade aluminum that is interlocked with stainless steel, which stays rigid without flexing during operation.

 Its workbed is made of extruded aluminum with integrated InterLoc T-slots that let you clamp the workpiece firmly.